 For me, it was 3 years ago that I began my journey as “mostly” vegetarian.
 It was surprisingly not as difficult as I thought it would be.

 By choosing a vegetarian lifestyle, I thought for sure I would miss bacon.
 However, I am completely surprised that I rarely even think about it.
 I have tried it once or twice since I’ve been on a mostly vegetarian diet and was actually shocked at how bad it tasted!

 I thought, how could something I used to think was so good, taste so bad now?
 I believe the reason is the vibration of it.
 It’s like all I can taste is a bad taste, a bad feeling.
 When you realize that, you know you are ready to shift.
 And, I also found a recipe for making vegan bacon that is absolutely amazing and even resembles the texture of bacon.

 Although for the most part, I do not seek “meat” type products, it is nice for those of us transitioning and wanting the feel good flavor without the guilt or negative vibes.

 Consider another reason why you may want to ditch meat

 Although there are organic farms that do take care of their animals, the majority of “mass-produced” meat is truly not palatable.
 If you were to look at meat in its raw state before it arrived in the meat department of your favorite grocery store, you may be shocked to see what you find.
-More than that, the suffering of these animals in factory farms usually causes them a great deal of harm and suffering.
-Thus, a lot of them have diseases and tumors.
+More than that, the suffering that these animals endure for their entire lives is beyond what most people could watch.
+Thus, it is not surprising that a lot of them have diseases and tumors.
 I’m only mentioning this to create awareness.